Thenmala: Etymology

-Thenmala is derived from malayalam word "thēn" means nectar/honey and "mala" means mountain.
-Thenmala was the shooting location for several Malayalam and Tamil movies including Adiverukal.
+Thenmala is derived from Malayalam word "thēn" means nectar/honey and "mala" means mountain.
+Thenmala was the shooting location for several Malayalam and Tamil films including Adiverukal (1986).

 Tourism

 Thenmala attracts foreign and domestic tourists with a host of attractions including boating on the lake, a rope bridge, trekking, mountaineering, biking and a musical fountain.
 Thenmala is approachable both from Trivandrum and Punalur by road.
-The nearest railway station is Punalur.
-Kollam-QLN is better connected nationally.
+The nearest railway station is Thenmala.
+Kollam-QLN and Sengottai railway station is better connected nationally.
 The waterfall called Palaruvi is a prime attraction nearby.
 Also nearby is a deer rehabilitation center where visitors can see deer in a forest setting and have a peep into a traditional tree house used by forest dwellers to escape harm from wild animals.